Columbia University rape accusation controversy: Emma Sulkowicz

-Emma Sulkowicz (born October 3, 1992, in New York City), attended The Dalton School on the Upper East Side where she was an A student and competitive fencer.
+Emma Sulkowicz, born on October 3, 1992, in New York City, attended The Dalton School on the Upper East Side where she was an A student and competitive fencer.
 In 2011 she began her undergraduate studies at Columbia University as a visual arts major.

 Paul Nungesser

 Paul Jonathan Nungesser (German: Nungeßer; born 1991 in Berlin) is a German citizen who studied architecture at Columbia.

 Allegations

 Allegations by Sulkowicz

 On April 18, 2013, Sulkowicz reported to Columbia's Office of Gender-Based and Sexual Misconduct that, on the first day of her sophomore year on August 27, 2012, in Sulkowicz's dorm room, she was raped by fellow student Nungesser.
 Describing the alleged rape, Sulkowicz said that what began as a consensual sexual encounter in Sulkowicz's room turned non-consensual.
 Sulkowicz alleged that Nungesser choked her, slapped her face, held her wrists, and anally raped her, while Sulkowicz struggled and told him to stop.
 Sulkowicz said that after the alleged assault, Nungesser immediately left the room without speaking.

-He and Sulkowicz both corroborate that they had consensual sex twice before, earlier in the year, but not anal sex.
+Both Sulkowicz and Nungesser corroborated that they had consensual sex twice before, earlier in the year, but not anal sex.
 Nungesser said that the encounter in August was also entirely consensual, and he denied the allegations of violence, stating that they briefly had consensual anal sex, followed by other sexual activity, after which they fell asleep, saying he left the room early in the morning while Sulkowicz was still sleeping.

 Afterwards they communicated via Facebook messages.
 Nungesser later described these messages as "amiable" and showed transcripts of these messages to Cathy Young, a contributor for The Daily Beast who has been critical of campus sexual assault activism.
 Sulkowicz expressed concern that the messages would be used to present her as unreliable, and stated she had sent them because she was upset and wanted to talk to him about the incident but decided against doing so.
 By the time of Sulkowicz's last message, sent in March 2013, she had visited the university's Office of Gender-Based Misconduct and was asked whether she had tried talking to the accused.
 A university spokesperson said in February 2015 that its gender-based misconduct policy does not recommend informal resolution or mediation for such complaints.
 In response to criticisms regarding the delay in reporting, Sulkowicz said she initially did not report the incident to avoid emotional trauma.